Sai-Moen/rawaccel/userspace-backend/ScriptingLanguage/Docs/Design.md

 For example, if an array of input values is put through the calculation callback, impersistent variables would be reset after each calculation, whereas the values of other variables would persist.

+The initializer of any variable can be left out (e.g. `var v;`), which will zero-initialize it instead.

 Last but not least, custom functions can also be defined.
 These will compute a value based on the given arguments as well as global variables.
 The arguments are passed by value.